0xymg/KloiaCoffeCo/README.md

  ```

  for JSON Server:
- navigate to api foler, then:
+ navigate to api folder, then:
  ```
  json-server -p 3001 --watch coffee.json
  ```